epics-base/normativeTypesCPP/documentation/ntCPP.rst

 `Normative Type Property
 Features <#normative_type_property_features>`__.

-Normative Type NTMatrix
+NTMatrix
 -----------------------

-NTMatrix is an EPICS V4 Normative Type used to define a matrix, specifically a 2-dimensional array of real numbers.
+NTMatrix is an EPICS |_| 7 Normative Type used to define a matrix, specifically a 2-dimensional array of real numbers.

 Its structure is defined to be: